 Not all efforts to change the system need to be so large-scale.
-In closing, I want to provide brief summaries of single-institutional publishing efforts at two US institutions to give you an idea of some small-scale efforts to challenge the conventional notions of what it costs to publish a monograph.
+I want to provide brief summaries of single-institutional publishing efforts at two institutions I've worked at to give you an idea of some small-scale efforts to challenge the conventional notions of what it costs to publish a monograph.

-[slide 18] The University of Michigan Press merged a few years ago with the University Library, which has a longstanding scholarly publishing operation of its own.
-The unified organization, called Michigan Publishing, recently launched Maize Books, which features "streamlined selection, production, and distribution processes" and "is intended as a complement to more formal modes of publication."11 The books are available in print and are free to read online.
-The idea
+[slide 13] The University of Michigan Press merged a few years ago with the University Library, which has a longstanding scholarly publishing operation of its own.
+The unified organization, called Michigan Publishing, recently launched Maize Books, which features "streamlined selection, production, and distribution processes" and "is intended as a complement to more formal modes of publication."
+The books are available in print and are free to read online.
+The idea here is strip the publishing process down to the bare minimum (notably, internal but not peer review, the lightest possible editing, standard interior design, and standard cover design) in order to significantly reduce the first-copy cost for a scholarly monograph.